goanpeca/ATE.org/src/ATE/Instruments/README.md

 if one wants the "unified" implementation and still the shit from other implementers is available :-)

+Also note that in the case of a 'plugin' the above could become:

+    from foo.bar.jefke import K2000

 now ... the point is that we can't maintain all implementations of everybody in the TDK group ... so we will need to work with plug-in's (as we do anyway